WajahatRiaz/AHB-Lite-Protocol-Verification/README.md

 1) Address phase: one address and control cycle
 2) Data phase: one or more cycles for the data.

 A slave cannot request that the address phase is extended and therefore all slaves must be capable of sampling the address during this time.
 However, a slave can request that the master extends the data phase by using a HREADY signal.
 This signal, when LOW, causes wait states to be inserted into the transfer and enables the slave to have extra time to provide or sample data.
 The slave uses a response signal to indicate the success or failure of a transfer.
+The signals of interest are given below along with their descriptions:

-## Global Signals:
+### Global Signals:

 | Name          | Destination             | Description                                                                                                                                                   |
 |---------------|-------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|